hbenl/vscode-mocha-test-adapter/README.md

 (note: in multi-root workspaces, these options are always taken from the first workspace folder):
 * `mochaExplorer.logpanel`: Write diagnostic logs to an output panel
 * `mochaExplorer.logfile`: Write diagnostic logs to the given file

+Note that the logs usually contain a lot of stacktraces, but if a stacktrace starts with "[INFO] Worker: Looking for \<some path\> in Error", then that stacktrace doesn't mean that something went wrong: such stacktraces are used to find the location of a test in a file.

 There is a [bug in Node 10.6.0 - 10.9.0](https://github.com/nodejs/node/issues/21671) that breaks this adapter.
 If you're using a version of Node affected by this bug, add `"mochaExplorer.nodePath": null` to your configuration as a workaround.